 Mechanical and manual treatment of fuels may be necessary to protect values at risk scattered throughout the county in woodland areas or areas of excessive fuel loading caused primarily by trees or brush.
-These treatments would involve the use of tools such as chainsaws or heavy equipment such as a roller-chopper (or other similar type of mechanical treatment devices) to remove smaller diameter trees and shrubs.
+These treatments would involve the use of tools such as chainsaws or heavy equipment such as a roller-chopper (or other similar types of mechanical treatment devices) to remove smaller diameter trees and shrubs.

 A common practice is to create treated strips-commonly known as shaded fuel breaks in woodlands and areas of brush ranging from 20 - 60 feet wide, depending on the density and conditions of the fuels.
 The idea is to create a mosaic, preferably with uneven edges.
-Cultural sites should be avoided and areas necessary for the perpetuation of special status species may be excluded from the treatment area.
+Cultural sites should be avoided and areas necessary for the perpetuation of special status species should be excluded from the treatment area.
 The width of the strips can often be reduced when roads or other existing fuel breaks are incorporated into the project design.
-In areas dominated by grasses or grass and brush, it may be necessary to create strips up to 100 feet wide.
+In areas dominated by grasses or grass and brush, it may be necessary to create strips up to 100 feet wide or wider, depending on fuel and other factors affecting fire behavior.